yjhp1016/taichi_LBM3D/README.md

 ## Installation
-This solver is develped using Taichi programming language (a python embeded programming language), install [Taichi](https://github.com/taichi-dev/taichi) is required.
+This solver is develped using Taichi programming language (a python embeded programming language), install [Taichi](https://github.com/taichi-dev/taichi) is required, by `pip install taichi`
 Pyevtk is required for export simualtion result for visualization in Paraview, install [Pyevtk](https://pypi.org/project/pyevtk/) by `pip install pyevtk`

 ## Usage